 How walking in nature can help wellbeing

-Walking keeps our bodies and minds healthy, giving us a breather from the stresses of daily life and the space to gather our thoughts.
-Exploring open countryside also brings us closer to nature, giving us time to notice how the raindrops cling to a spider's web or listen to the wind in the trees.
+Walking keeps our bodies and minds healthy, giving us a breather from the stresses of daily life and a space to gather our thoughts.
+Exploring open countryside also brings us closer to nature.

 The healing power of the coast

-- Nearly two-thirds of people said that a coastal walk allows them a distraction from the stresses of everyday life and over half said a coastal walk makes them feel positive about their lives in general.
+Nearly two-thirds of interviewees said that a coastal walk allows them a distraction from the stresses of everyday life and over half said a coastal walk makes them feel positive about their lives in general.

 The research also showed that walking by the coast can reconnect us with memories of childhood, family and friends and going on holiday.
 Being by the sea can also help us reflect and think things through.